Haraden994/SpaceBeyondSpace/Documents/GameStoryDocument.md

 ##Backstory

 ###Scientists' backstory
-A group of scientists found a weird planet with an Earth-like atmosphere and decided to settle a camp on it.
+A group of scientists found a planet with an Earth-like atmosphere and decided to settle a camp on it.
 They also built two laboratories, not too far from the camp, to conduct their studies on the plants.
 The scientists were studying the planet to understand if it could be a possible human colony.
 After conducting some research on the planet, the scientists discovered something interesting within the plants: they seemed to have the same DNA.

 ###Planet's backstory
 A long time ago a sentient plant seed started to attract solid matter to itself.
 The seed grew up, attracting more and more solid matter and transforming itself into a planetoid.
 After some time, the seed reached a form who allowed it to live as the planetoid core, letting itself grow as plants all over the surface.

+##Setting
+The story is set in a planet whose core is a sentient seed.
+The planet surface is mostly composed by vegetation and the atmosphere is similar to the Earth’s one.
+On the planet’s surface, the scientists initially built a main campsite and a landing zone to reach the planet with spaceships.
+Then they built two laboratories (one opposite to the other) and an additional campsite near them.
+The two laboratories are not too far one another and they both have the same distance (longer than the one from the two laboratories) from the main campsite and the second campsite.
+Both the laboratories are built on more levels, including underground levels.
+In the planet's undergrounds are randomly located some caves with plenty of vegetation, enlightened by shiny crystals on the upper side.
+One of these caves has been reached by a tunnel dug from the second laboratory, and from there another tunnel has been dug until the planet's core.
+The image below shows the world diagram:

+![alt text][structure]
+[structure]: WorldDiagram.PNG?raw=true

 ##Synopsis
 While traveling in spacetime and talking in broad terms about their latest adventure, Clara and Ashildr activate the TARDIS control panel and move towards their next destination.
 As soon as they get ready and get out the TARDIS, the two girls realize they were in a human colony on an undefined planet.
 The diner-shaped TARDIS was out of style in spite of the surroundings, though being hidden from the main ways nobody would ever notice it.